Where Everything Fights Everything

 The Moon's symbolic resonance across all human cultures and millennia of mythology outweighs pizza's modern cultural associations.

-Global recognition pizza Wins
+Global recognition Pizza Wins

 Pizza